+All degree programs at The New School are registered by the New York State Education Department.
 The New School has been regionally accredited by Middle States Commission of Higher Education since 1960.
-(Read the report and documentation from the most recent Middle States review.)
+(Read the report and documentation from the most recent Middle States review at www.newschool.edu/leadership/middle-states.)
 The university's professional curricula are accredited by the appropriate professional educational agency or board.
 Accrediting agencies of individual programs are listed below.

-- Parsons The New School for Design has been accredited by the National Association of Schools of Art and Design since 1966. - The BBA in Design and Management meets NASAD standards for the Bachelor of Arts-4 years: Design and Management.
-It is registered as a Bachelor of Business Administration with the New York State Education Department (NYSED) and listed as Bachelor of Business Administration in Design and Management by The New School. - The master's program in Architecture has been accredited by the National Architectural Accrediting Board since 1994. - The graduate Clinical Psychology program has been accredited by the American Psychological Association since 1981. - The master's program in Urban Policy Analysis and Management has been accredited by the National Association of Schools of Public Affairs and Administration since 1988.
+Parsons The New School for Design has been accredited by the National Association of Schools of Art and Design since 1966.

+- The Bachelor of Business Administration in Design and Management meets NASAD standards for the Bachelor of Arts-4 years: Design and Management.
+It is registered as a BBA with the New York State Education Department (NYSED). - The master's program in Architecture has been accredited by the National Architectural Accrediting Board since 1994. - The doctoral Clinical Psychology program has been accredited by the American Psychological Association since 1981. - The master's program in Urban Policy Analysis and Management has been accredited by the National Association of Schools of Public Affairs and Administration since 1988.